 Read (or listen to) the rest of the conversation here at The Macro.

 John S. Kim — CEO of SendBird (Y Combinator W16, Techstars London S14).
 We power chat for mobile apps and websites.
+An engineer who’s building a company.
 Ex-No.1 FPS pro-gamer.
 Previously, CEO of Paprika Lab (acq. by GREE).
 Love problem solving, technology, and all things scalable.
-More about me.
+A bit more about me.

 One thing I’ve noticed going through Y Combinator was how consistent were the messages repeated by the partners, the staffs, and the alumni network.
 As a startup founder, you should do two things: “write code and talk to users.”
 The more recent version is: “build product, talk to customers, and exercise” – which I think is a natural evolution, since YC funds a lot of non-software-only companies these days and the partners are getting a bit older. 😉